You’re at the stage of your life where you’re starting to see the results of your hard work, but now long-term fatigue is breaking you down.

 You’re not willing to give it all up.

 You worked too hard, and you’re nearly there.
 Nearly to the point where you get to enjoy everything you worked for.
-And you’re not willing to let fibromyalgia take it all away.
+And you’re not willing to let FATIGUE (of all things) take it all away.

 That’s where I come in…